-Information about safe sex and prevention of STI/HIV is mainly communicated by means of targeted communication activities for specific groups such as MSM, migrants, sex workers, IDU, and youth.
+Information about safe sex and prevention of STI/HIV is mainly communicated by means of targeted communication activities for specific groups such as MSM, migrants, sex workers, youth and IDU.
 In general, NGOs play key roles in primary prevention of HIV by provision of information, especially among high risk groups.
-Information activities utilize internet, printed materials, peer-to-peer education, outreach activities, etc.
+Information activities utilize internet, printed materials, peer-to-peer education, outreach activities, etc. Additionally these organisations play a role in education of professionals and peers.

 Among drug users, harm reduction has proven to be a successful and cost-effective approach to HIV/AIDS prevention.
 Harm reduction is one component of a larger context which also includes prevention and treatment of the drug use per se.
 Methadone treatment programmes are available for opiate addicts and the majority of them participate in such programmes.
 The percentage of injecting drug use is relatively low (about 9% of heroine users).
-In 2009, there were about 115 needle exchange programmes throughout the Netherlands.
 There are no national data on the number of needles and syringes distributed to IDU although some information is available at subnational levels.